quicwg/base-drafts/draft-ietf-quic-invariants.md

 {{connection-id}}) that follow.
 Each length is encoded as a 4-bit unsigned integer.
 The length of the Destination Connection ID (DCIL) occupies the high bits of the octet and the length of the Source Connection ID (SCIL) occupying the low bits of the octet.
-An encoded length of 0 indicates that the connection ID is also 0 octets in length.
-Non-zero encoded lengths are increased by 3 to get the full length of the connection ID; the final value is therefore either 0 or between 4 and 18 octets in length (inclusive).
+An encoded length between 0 and 12 octes (inclusive) indicates that the connection ID is also 0 to 12 octets in length.
+Any larger value is increased by 3 to get the full length of the connection ID, producing a length between 16 and 18 octets (inclusive).
 For example, an octet with the value 0xe0 describes a 17 octet Destination Connection ID and a zero octet Source Connection ID.